davesque/go.py/README.md

       -h, --help            show this help message and exit -s SIZE, --size SIZE  Size of board.

+## Controls

+    Standard WASD for cursor moving
+    SPACE for move
+    U for undo
+    R for redo

 ## License

 Please take a moment to review the software license as specified in the